 Please Note – If you are traveling to more than one country during a single coverage period, enroll using your first destination.
-Once you have enrolled, create an account with CISI by going to:
+Once you have enrolled, create an account with CISI.

 This link will also be in your confirmation email from CISI.
 After creating your account, update “My Itinerary” with your other destinations and the dates you will be in these locations.
 This information will be helpful to CISI and Virginia Tech Global Education Office in the event of an emergency.

 Traveling with Dependents

 NOTE: If there is a current U.S. Department of State evacuation warning in place prior to travel, CISI will not pay for your evacuation.

 All employees representing Virginia Tech in an official capacity are covered worldwide for general liability concerns through the Commonwealth’s self-insurance program.
 If an entity claims negligence on behalf of the university’s employees on business trips, insurance exists to defend and, if necessary, pay required settlement costs that arise.